 Siru’s parents dreamed of becoming performing artists before having her, now they work in the plastic bag business.

 Siru also works as a cinematographer.
-Her films have won the Deuxième Prix at the Cannes Film Festival, La Cinéfondation, the Audience Award in the New Orleans Film Festival.
+Her films have won the Deuxième Prix at the Cannes Film Festival, La Cinéfondation, the Audience Award at the New Orleans Film Festival.
 Additionally, they have been screened at the Singapore International Film Festival, Guanajuato International Film Festival, and others.

 For collaborations, exhibitions, and other inquiries,